 Apart from CPU, running Virtual Machines will require a significant of RAM.
 The exact memory required for virtualization will depend on your use case.
 However, having a minimum of 16 GB RAM will be a good starting point.

-32 GB RAM is recommended for a smooth virtualization experience.
-If your computer allows expansion to 32 GB, then you can go for it as the need arises.
+32 GB RAM (or more) is recommended for a smooth virtualization experience.
+If your computer allows RAM expansion, then you can go for it as the need arises.

 Once again, the amount of storage required will depend on your particular use case.
 However, it is recommended to have a Solid State Drive (SSD) over the traditional spinning disks (HDD) for better performance.

 Since SSDs are faster and more power-efficient, they have an advantage over HDDs while running multiple virtual machines that may require a significant amount of read/write operations.